complexdatacollective/documentation.networkcanvas.com/faq.md

 Our license means that you are free to use, modify, and extend the software however you wish.
 It is our intention to foster a community to support the ongoing development of these tools, and we welcome collaboration.
 If you do extend or improve the software, we welcome contributions back into our main [GitHub repositories](https://github.com/complexdatacollective) in the form of pull requests.

 We can also provide development and consultancy services to support ideas you have for developing the software to support specific features or research projects.
-Please [contact us](mailto:info@networkcanvas.com) to discuss your ideas further.
+Please create a post on our [user community](https://community.networkcanvas.com) to discuss your ideas further.

 ## Who is developing the Network Canvas suite?